All episodes are available on YouTube, and here are the written recaps:

 It’s like Survivor TV Show!

-I’m gonna climb my WordPress plugin statistics rocks instead!
+I’m gonna climb my WordPress plugin statistics rock instead!

 Wanna join me?

-My friend Nathan Wrigley (you probably know him by his WP Builds podcast) was so kind to agree to host this show.
+My friend Nathan Wrigley (you probably know him from his WP Builds podcast) was so kind to agree to host this show.

-So it’s gonna go live in WP Builds Facebook group starting from 16 June 2020.
+So it’s going to go live in WP Builds Facebook group starting from 16 June 2020.